 Bill has provided upright bass, vocals and guitar to Rita's music since 2005.
 His love for roots music runs deep whether it is The Stanley Brothers, The Carter Family, or Doc Boggs, but his musical influences include Neil Young, Camper Van Beethoven, Miles Davis and Bill Frisell.
 His soulful and sensitive playing and singing rounds out the trio sound.
 Bill loves to talk about music and musicians, and he plays in another band (with Sean Feder) called The Muddy Waders, as well as What's Left and Shepherd's Pie.
 He also has a cute dog that loves him very much.

-Kora Feder is a songwriter, multi-instrumentalist, and exceptional singer.
+Kora Feder is an exceptional songwriter, multi-instrumentalist, and singer.
 From age 5 she trained in Suzuki violin with teacher Florie Brown (Golden Bough) and then with Angela Kost at the Davis Waldorf School.
 Along the way her aptitude for strings has applied to many different instruments, including clawhammer banjo, guitar, and mandolin.
 Kora sang on and created a video for Live in the 16 to 1 Mine, is featured in a co-write with Rita and two other songs on Rita's 2013 CD release, Little Boat, is heard singing on Rita's 2015 release, Frankie and the No-Go Road, and is featured as a co-writer and performer on Rita's 2018 release, For Real.
-Now based in New York City, Kora recently made a beautiful EP called Marigolds, "the carefully conceived work of a thoroughly engaging and exceptionally capable storyteller," - Lonely Ghost Burning.
-It's available now for listening and purchase at her website, www.korafeder.com .
+Kora first solo recording, an EP called Marigolds, was called "the carefully conceived work of a thoroughly engaging and exceptionally capable storyteller," by Lonely Ghost Burning.
+Her most recent album, In Sevens, was released with much critical acclaim, including from NPR's All Things Considered, and was produced by Rich Brotherton in Austin, TX.
+This and subsequent extraordinary releases are available now for listening and purchase at her website, www.korafeder.com .